 A gorgeous plant with lots of contrast and character.

 #9 Alocasia nebula ‘Imperialis’

-The heart shaped leaves of Alocasia nebula are unique amongst the jewel alocasia, but they display a variety of similar characteristics from their cousins.
+The heart-shaped leaves of Alocasia nebula are unique amongst the jewel alocasia, but they display a variety of similar characteristics to their cousins.

 - Dark foliage with a velvety red underside like Alocasia infernalis ‘Black Magic’.

 - Thick, waxy leaves with very pronounced ridges like Alocasia baginda.